Gardner–Webb University: Expansion and growth

-The high school became Boiling Springs Junior College on Sept.
-3, 1928 due to the changing educational needs of the area.
+The high school became Boiling Springs Junior College on September 3, 1928 due to the changing educational needs of the area.
 The Great Depression created many obstacles for the college, but its survival was secured by the sacrifices of loyal supporters.
 The college began with seven departments: English, mathematics, natural science, foreign language, social science, Bible, and education.
 The first graduating class consisted of roughly 200 students, with one of the earliest graduates being W. J. Cash, author of The Mind of the South.

 In 1942, Governor O. Max Gardner began devoting his energy, time, and wealth to strengthening the college.
 On June 15, the trustees voted to change the name to Gardner–Webb Junior College in honor of Gardner and his wife, Fay Webb-Gardner.
-That officially took effect on Aug.
-27, 1942.
+That officially took effect on August 27, 1942.
 During the following year, the institution embarked on a $300,000 financial campaign.
 At the conclusion of this initiative the trustees announced the school to be debt-free.

 The decades following World War II were years of physical growth and academic development.
 New buildings went up as enrollments increased.
-On Oct.
-23, 1969, Gardner-Webb filed with the register of deeds for an official name change from Gardner-Webb Junior College to Gardner-Webb College in preparation for the first four-year class (for students earning bachelor's degrees) in 1971.
+On October 23, 1969, Gardner–Webb filed with the register of deeds for an official name change from Gardner–Webb Junior College to Gardner–Webb College in preparation for the first four-year class (for students earning bachelor's degrees) in 1971.
 A major step in the institutions' development was its full accreditation as a senior college in December 1971, gaining the name Gardner–Webb College.
 In 1980, the college began a graduate program, which became the Graduate School in the 1990s.
 The School of Divinity was also founded during this time.
-On Nov.
-12, 1991 Gardner-Webb was approved to seek university status by the Board of Trustees.
-The institution officially became known as Gardner–Webb University in January 1993, culminating years of preparation, and by the early 2000s the school had more than 3,200 students and 135 faculty members.
+On November 12, 1991, Gardner–Webb was approved to seek university status by the board of trustees.
+The institution officially became known as Gardner–Webb University in January 1993.

 E. B. Hamrick Hall was listed on the National Register of Historic Places in 1982.

 Recent history

-Today, Gardner–Webb offers eight distinct degree programs and a campus of over 225 acres.
-The campus grew with the addition of the Tucker Student Center in 2012, a building made possible by a $5 million donation by Robert and Carolyn Tucker, owners of Shoe Show, Inc. in Concord, North Carolina.
-The College of Health Sciences facility (at the former Crawley Hospital complex) opened in 2015 and it houses the Hunt School of Nursing, the Physician Assistant Studies program, the School of Psychological Science & Counselor Education, and the Department of Exercise Science.

-GWU received a gift from the Gardner Foundation to support undergraduate research by establishing the Fay Webb Gardner Master Mentorship Program in 2017.
-In 2019, the university established the first-ever comprehensive and competitive scholarship focusing on students’ character, service, academics and Christian life; the inaugural Tucker Scholar recipient was Leah Carpenter, of Stanley, N.C.